 Local Workforce Development Boards are responsible for ensuring those who can work, do work; for assisting individuals with career navigation; for addressing barriers to employment; and for partnering with employers to increase the skills of those already employed.
-As a state, we must provide those who are unemployed, underemployed, or under-represented in the workforce with opportunities to succeed, reduce disparities, and promote a diverse and inclusive workforce.
+As a state, we must provide those who are unemployed, under-employed, or under-represented in the workforce with opportunities to succeed, reduce disparities, and promote a diverse and inclusive workforce.
 The simple reality is that current investments are not targeted or sustained in a way that will make a real impact for Minnesota's employers.

-- MAWB encourages legislative leadership to provide the Jobs and Economic Development finance divisions with funding targets that allow for substantial general fund investments in employment and training programs. - MAWB advocates for formula funding to advance career pathways, sector strategies, incumbent worker training, and employer outreach and engagement.
-MAWB particularly supports opportunities where adults can learn while they are working and gain employability skills at the same time. - MAWB recognizes the unemployment rate for youth is consistently higher than that of other age groups and our high school student-to-counselor ratio remains unacceptably high.
+- MAWB encourages legislative leadership to provide the Jobs and Economic Development finance divisions with funding targets that allow for substantial general fund investments in employment and training programs. - MAWB advocates for flexible formula funding to advance innovation in career pathways, sector strategies, incumbent worker training, and employer outreach and engagement.
+MAWB particularly supports opportunities where adults can learn while they are working and gain employability skills at the same time.
+Flexible funding could also further efforts to address digital literacy, access to technology and daycare, and other needs identified by each local area. - MAWB recognizes the unemployment rate for youth is consistently higher than that of other age groups and our high school student-to-counselor ratio remains unacceptably high.
 MAWB, therefore, advocates for an increase in formula funding for the statewide Minnesota Youth Program which provides career counseling and on-the-job training opportunities for youth in all 87 counties.
-MAWB encourages efforts to increase employer engagement in youth counseling, mentoring, and training opportunities. - MAWB encourages legislators to be mindful that the original intent of the Workforce Development Fund was to provide resources for dislocated worker and incumbent worker training and ensure that a balance remains which can fully address those needs be maintained particularly in times of recession. - MAWB supports state investments in the Minnesota Family Investment Program and other safety-net programs, particularly those that maximize federal match opportunities.
+MAWB encourages efforts to increase employer engagement in youth counseling, mentoring, and training opportunities. - MAWB encourages legislators to be mindful that the original intent of the Workforce Development Fund was to provide resources for dislocated worker and incumbent worker training, and ensure that a balance remains which can fully address those needs in times of recession. - MAWB supports state investments in the Minnesota Family Investment Program and other safety-net programs, particularly those that maximize federal match opportunities.